tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### I did RRTK but my kanji ability still feels shaky.
 Should I do the JP1K?

-Decks like RTK, RRTK, KanjiDamage and JP1K (Kanji Transition) are designed to give you training wheels so that you could practice kanji in a modified environment for a while and then transition to reading real Japanese and learn real words.
+Decks like RTK, RRTK, KanjiDamage and KanjiTransition are designed to give you training wheels so that you could practice kanji in a modified environment for a while and then transition to reading real Japanese and learn real words.